riizeron/AVS_Davydov_BPI208_291_11_21_HW4/README.md

 can only be obtained using Assembler.
 Please note that an __assembler__ program can be written in any editor!

+## _Additional_

+_Additional tasks were implemented: modular structure, explanatory comments and handling incorrect numbers in the input data_

 __*__ More detail:

 ```